Jüri Reinvere: Further works

 In Reinvere’s other works, one often finds genre borders crossed and various techniques combined, for example the incorporation of documentary material into aesthetically through-composed music by means of Musique concrète.
-Thus, his Livonian Lament (2003) uses sound recordings from the Livonian Coast, commemorating the slow death of the Livonian language, long marginalized.
+Thus, his "Livonian Lament" (2003) uses sound recordings from the Livonian Coast, commemorating the slow death of the Livonian language, long marginalized.

-Harmonically, his early Double Quartet with Solo Piano of 1994 still offers clear references.
+Harmonically, his early "Double Quartet with Solo Piano" of 1994 still offers clear references.
 Later works maintain such tonal conceptions, but they are less obvious.
 Often, Reinvere does entirely without the links of tonality, relying on instrumental and vocal sounds and the sound of narration, closer to noise than to precisely defined pitch.
 Clearly arranged textures are used according to a classical understanding of polyphony.
 Time, shaped dramaturgically, enables the listener to develop listening expectations while simultaneously confronting him with the unforeseen.

+Since 2016, Reinvere has been writing more instrumental works in classical settings.
+These include his Piano Quartet, his Sonata for Cello and Piano (premiered in 2019 by David Geringas and Ian Fountain), a cycle of nocturnes (for organ, piano and viola solo), a Saxophone Quartet, a Clarinet Quintet and a chamber miniature with the instrumentation of Franz Schubert's Trout Quintet titled "Fleeting, Forever".
+His Quartet for Violin, Clarinet, Cello and Piano had its premiere at the International Jerusalem Chamber Music Festival in September 2022.

+Although Reinvere himself states that Beethoven's music has always been him less important than e.g. the music of Karol Szymanowski, his biographical preoccupation with Beethoven inspired him to write two further works: "The Crown of Gneixendorf" (for solo shawn, premiered at the Ultrasound Festival in Berlin by Katharina Bäuml in 2017) and the concert "Inter lacrimas et luctum“ for Cello and Ensemble (premiered by Jean-Guihen Queyras and the Ensemble Modern in 2019).
+All the works related to Beethoven centre around the idea of the failure of an idealistic life plan and of the vulnerability in contrast to the heroic image of Beethoven.